OutSystems/docs-howtos/src/development/data-grid/reactive/data-grid-react-api-ref.md

 :   Type: mandatory, Text.
     Field to be displayed from your data.
     Expected format: &quot;{EntityName}.[FieldName]&quot;
-    --
     For example: &quot;Product_Sample.Stock&quot;

 Mandatory
 :   Type: optional, [Mandatory](<#Structure_Mandatory>).
-    Set column fields as mandatory and set an error message
+    Sets column fields as mandatory and sets an error message

 ColumnOptionalConfigs
 :   Type: optional, [ColumnOptionalConfigs](<#Structure_ColumnOptionalConfigs>).
-    Set additional parameters to customize the column's behavior and functionality.
+    Sets additional parameters to customize the column's behavior and functionality.

 NumberOptionalConfigs
 :   Type: optional, [NumberOptionalConfigs](<#Structure_NumberOptionalConfigs>).
-    Set additional configurations that can be set in the Number columns.
+    Sets additional configurations that can be set in the Number columns.

 ### OnFiltersChange { #OnFiltersChange }

-This block enables to listen to the OnFiltersChange event of a given grid.
+This block enables you to handle theOnFiltersChange event of a given grid.
-When the end-user changes a filter, the event is fired with all of the currently active filters.
+When the user changes a filter, the event is fired with all of the currently active filters.

-*Inputs*
+**Inputs**

 GridWidgetId
 :   Type: mandatory, Text.
-    ID of Grid block, that the block will listen to events.
+    ID of Grid block, that the block will handle the events.

 ### SearchData { #SearchData }

-Search for data on already loaded grid
+Searches for data on an already loaded grid.

-*Inputs*
+**Inputs**

 GridWidgetId
 :   Type: mandatory, Text.